How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 Types of Chairs for a Fire Pit

-When choosing chairs to accompany your outdoor fire pit, you’ll want to make sure they are comfortable, sturdy and suitable for outdoor use.
+When choosing chairs for your fire pit, you’ll want to make sure they are comfortable, sturdy, and suitable for outdoor use.
 Here are five types of chairs you can use around your fire pit.

-• Adirondack chairs: Adirondacks have tall, slatted backs, wide armrests and a seat that angles upward.
-Wide and sturdy, this type of chair is outdoor-friendly, and cushions or pillows can be added for extra comfort.
+• Adirondack chairs: Adirondacks have tall, slatted backs, wide armrests, and a seat that angles upward.
+This outdoor-friendly chair is both wide and sturdy, with the option to enhance comfort with the addition of cushions or pillows.

-• Rocking chairs: Rocking chairs are a popular and relaxing choice for fire pit seating, thanks to their ability to sway back and forth.
-Keep in mind that you’ll need a concrete surface for rocking chairs, as they might get stuck in mud or grass.
+• Rocking chairs: Rocking chairs are a popular choice for fire pit seating, thanks to their ability to sway back and forth.
+Keep in mind that you’ll need a sturdy paved surface for rocking chairs, as they might get stuck or sink in mud or grass.

 • Lounge chairs: Lounge chairs have a long seat that allows you to stretch out and recline, and a backrest that can be adjusted for extra comfort.
-Whether you want to enjoy a good book in your backyard or simply retreat from a busy day, lounge chairs are one of the most comfortable and relaxing outdoor seating options.
+Whether you want to enjoy a good book in your backyard, or simply retreat from a busy day, lounge chairs are a comfortable and relaxing option

-• Folding chairs: Easy to store and transport, folding chairs are a practical option for casual fire pit seating that can be easily put up and taken down — especially in a muddy or grassy setting.
+• Folding chairs: Folding chairs offer a practical solution for casual fire pit seating.
+Their easy storage and portability make them a convenient choice, as they can be easily brought out and stowed away as needed – especially in a muddy or grassy environment.

 Modern Outdoor Unilock Fire Feature Table on Patio